Welcome to the Future of EV Batteries

 The New Gold Rush

-According to the market research firm Auto Pacific, electric vehicle sales will jump four-fold in America in the next five years, climbing from two percent of car sales today to about seven percent in 2026.
+According to numerous statistics, electric vehicle sales will jump in America in the next five years, climbing from 3 percent of car sales today to about 10 percent in 2025 and almost 30 percent by 2030.
 Demand for better and cheaper EV batteries is creating a new gold rush as university research teams, start-up companies and automakers delve into exciting new technologies and hurry to meet demand.